aditya-ravall/password-strength-checker/README.md

 ### ⭐ Contribute
 If you find this project useful, feel free to:
-- Star ⭐ the repository
+- ⭐ Star this repository
-- Fork 🍴 and modify
+- 🍴 Fork and customize it
-- Share your version!
+- 💬 Share feedback or improvements

 ---